 i Anticompetitive restraints

-Many restraints qualified as anticompetitive by these instruments – such as restrictions on a buyer's freedom to determine its own resale price, or provisions restricting to whom or into which EEA territory the buyer may sell under a vertical agreement – are not specific (but apply equally) to agreements containing licences to IPRs.
-However, EU competition law also provides for rules on restraints specific to agreements dealing with IPRs, such as technology transfer agreements, research and development agreements, and specialisation agreements.
-Compared to vertical or horizontal agreements that are not intellectual property agreements, the above instruments generally provide IPR holders with additional leeway to impose certain restraints on licensees to preserve incentives to innovate.
-At the same time, restrictions on a licensee's ability independently to engage in research and development are generally considered anticompetitive.
+Many restraints qualified as anticompetitive by various EU legal instruments – such as restrictions on a reseller's freedom to determine its own resale price or restrictions on to whom or into which EEA territory the reseller may sell – are not specific (but apply equally) to agreements containing licences to IPRs.
+EU competition law also provides for specific rules on restraints specific to agreements dealing with IPRs, such as technology transfer, R&D or specialisation agreements.10 These instruments generally provide IPR holders with leeway to impose certain restraints on licensees to preserve IPR holders' incentives to innovate.
+Restrictions on a licensee's ability to engage in research and development are generally considered anticompetitive.
 Below, we focus on the application of EU competition law to a selected set of practices relevant to IPR.

 Territorial restrictions and exhaustion

-Exclusive 'grant-back' obligations – pursuant to which a licensee is required to license or grant back to the licensor on an exclusive basis any technology derived from or improving on that of the licensor – are now excluded entirely from the scope of the TTBER.
-While these are not considered hardcore restrictions, their compatibility with competition law will need to be assessed on an individual basis.
+Since 2014, exclusive 'grant-back' obligations – pursuant to which a licensee is required to license or grant back to the licensor on an exclusive basis any technology derived from or improving on that of the licensor – are excluded entirely from the scope of the TTBER.
+They are therefore not exempted from Article 101 TFEU and their compatibility with competition law will thus need to be assessed on an individual basis.
 Licensors may alternatively negotiate a grant-back provision on a non-exclusive basis, which remains exempted by the TTBER.

 ii Refusals to license